GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/tables.rst

    table1.columns.names

 To change the name of a column, one needs to change the ``name`` attribute of the column.
-On the first line, the index of the position index of the column named ``feii`` is used to select the column to change, and then the name of that column is changed to ``ironII``.
+On the first line, the position index of the column named ``feii`` is used to select the column to change, and then the name of that column is changed to ``ironII``.